 - Accommodation: local family hotel

-The trip ends in Menton at around noon.
+The trip ends in Menton after breakfast.
 On request, we can book the following night’s accommodation for you in Menton, organise a transfer to Nice airport or transfer you back to Thonon or Geneva airport with the assistance vehicle.

 On this cycling holiday, you will be staying in comfortable 2 and 3-star hotels.
 We have carefully hand-picked all places and regularly monitor their quality.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.